-The main way that the flu spreads is in respiratory drop-lets from coughing and sneazing.
-This can happen when droplets from a cough or sneaze of an infect torone near-by.
-Though much less frequent, the flu may also spread through indext contact with contaminated hands and articles solied with nose and throat secretions.
+The main way that the flu spreads is in respiratory drop-lets from coughing and sneezing.
+This can happen when droplets from a cough or sneeze of an infected person are propiled frough the air and infect someone near-by.
+Though much less frequent, the flu may also spread through indirect contact with contaminated hands and articles soiled with nose and throat secretions.